webpro-nl/knip/.github/ISSUE_TEMPLATE/02-regression.md

 ---

 <!--

 No extensive forms or lists here.
+Please make sure you have read the docs and are using the latest version of Knip.
 Use common sense and provide the necessary information that helps me or others to help you.

-Depending on the type of issue, it may be of great help (or you may be asked) to create a minimal reproduction.
+Depending on the type of issue, you might be asked to create a minimal
+reproduction: only the code and configuration required to demonstrate the issue.

 Make sure you've read https://knip.dev/guides/troubleshooting

 - What's the latest version it worked properly for you?